aionnetwork/aion-docs/developers/fundamentals/interact/web3-js.md

 ## Install aion-web3

-To pull down the latest version of the `aion-web3` packages into your project by running the following command:
+Pull down the latest version of the `aion-web3` packages into your project by running the following command:

 ```sh
 npm install aion-web3